Brazil

 National Disability Insurance

 Disability Insurance in Brazil is provided by the Brazilian Social Security System (INSS).
-It applies for both occupational and non-occupational incapacity and can be supplemented by the private life insurance policy’s disability rider, which normally provides a lump sum benefit of 24x monthly base salary in the event of permanent and total disability.
+It applies to both occupational and non-occupational incapacity and can be supplemented by the private life insurance policy’s disability rider.
+The rider normally provides a lump sum benefit of 24x monthly base salary in the event of permanent and total disability.

 The first 15 days of disability are fully sponsored by the company.
 After 15 days of paid sick leave, companies typically supplement the social security benefits to a total of 100% of an employee’s salary for the first three months of the event, then reduce it to a total of 75% for the next three months.
 Further payments may be made at the company’s discretion.
 In Brazil, benefits for occupational injury and illness are provided by the Brazilian social security system (INSS).
 Employees are covered for injuries incurred while working or commuting to and from work and for illnesses contracted due to working conditions.
 Medical expenses are covered by INSS as well.

-In case the company owns supplemental group life insurance, the employee might also receive an indemnity partially or totally, depending on the disability that occurred.
-Cases that allow the employees to return to his/her normal working activities provide them to receive an indemnity by the private insurer only, according to the disability that occurred and under the limits established by the insurer.
+If the company owns supplemental group life insurance, the employee might also receive an indemnity partially or totally, depending on the disability that occurred.
+Cases that allow the employees to return to their normal working activities provide them with an indemnity by the private insurer only, according to the disability that occurred and under the limits established by the insurer.

-For salary continuation, employers are required to pay for the first 15 days of leave due to a work-related accident or illness.
+For salary continuation, employers must pay for the first 15 days of leave due to a work-related accident or illness.

 Paid Time Off Benefits and Conditions

-Employees with up to five unexcused absences receive a minimum of 30 calendar days of paid vacation every year after one year of service.
+Employees with up to five unexcused absences receive at least 30 calendar days of paid vacation every year after one year of service.
 Vacation days depend on the number of unexcused absences.

 Vacation Bonus

-• A mandatory cash bonus equal to one-third of the employee’s monthly salary is payable in addition to the full pay during vacation leave.
-It is mandatory that employers provide vacation pay, including bonuses, at least two days prior to the beginning of the vacation period.
+• During vacation leave, a mandatory cash bonus equal to one-third of the employee’s monthly salary is payable in addition to the full pay.
+Employers must provide vacation pay, including bonuses, at least two days before the beginning of the vacation period.

-• Any unused vacation time does not roll over, and employers must pay it out at the end of the calendar year at double-time rates.
+• Any unused vacation time does not roll over, and employers must pay it out at double-time rates at the end of the calendar year.

 Sick Leave